Ralph Ulveling: Education and early career

 Ulveling was born in Adrian, Minnesota.

-Before relocating to Michigan, Ulveling served as Reference Assistant at the Newberry Library in Chicago from 1924 to 1926 and then as Librarian at the Potter County Library in Amarillo, Texas from 1926 to 1927.
+He earned the undergraduate degree at DePaul University and then served as Reference Assistant at the Newberry Library in Chicago from 1924 to 1926.
+He moved to Texas and became librarian at the Potter County Library in Amarillo, Texas from 1926 to 1927.

-He attended the prestigious Columbia University School of Library Service in New York City from 1927 to 1928.
+He attended the Columbia University School of Library Service in New York City from 1927 to 1928.

 Career

 As Chief of Branches for the Detroit Public Library, Ulveling oversaw the creation of the Detroit system for self-book-charging and the opening of the Parkman Branch Library.

-While serving as the Associate Director of the Detroit Public Library from 1934 to 1941 and as chairman of the Legislative Committee of the Michigan Library Association (MLA), Ulveling won the first state aid for libraries in Michigan from the Michigan legislature in 1937.
+While serving as the associate director of the Detroit Public Library from 1934 to 1941 and as chairman of the Legislative Committee of the Michigan Library Association (MLA), Ulveling won the first state aid for libraries in Michigan from the Michigan legislature in 1937.
 As President of the MLA from 1937 to 1938, he was instrumental in the creation of the Michigan State Board for Libraries by the Michigan legislature.
 After his tenure as president of the MLA, Ulveling served on the Michigan State Board for Libraries from 1938 to 1939.

 Ulveling oversaw the continued expansion of the Detroit Public Library system with the opening of the Mark Twain branch library in 1939 and the Bookmobile service in 1940.
 Soon after, Ulveling became Director of the Detroit Public Library in 1941, a position he would serve in for over 26 years.
 In 1944 he prevented the Detroit police department from removing Strange Fruit by Lillian Smith from the library shelves, but on the other hand, he felt that librarians had an obligation to guide readers in "right thinking."

 In 1942, Ulveling helped form the Friends of the Detroit Public Library, a group of community leaders dedicated to advancing the DPL through fundraising and public awareness activities.

 As President of the American Library Association (ALA) from 1945 to 1946, Ralph Ulveling served as member of the First U.S. National Commission for the United Nations Educational, Scientific, and Cultural Organization (UNESCO).

 Ulveling challenged the ALA's newly adopted "Statement on Labeling" in 1951 with a proposal to segregate library materials containing propaganda into the reference collection and to make them available only to "researchers."
 His proposal forced the Intellectual Freedom Committee to confront the lack of consensus on intellectual freedom issues within the association.

 In 1957, Ulveling inadvertently created a nationwide censorship controversy when his disparaging remarks about The Wizard of Oz were printed in the Lansing State Journal.
 Ulveling criticized the book's "negativism" and said that "instead of setting a high goal...it drags young minds down to a cowardly level".
 Leading national publications and the author's son Frank Joslyn Baum editorialized against Ulveling's comments.
 Ulveling responded that not adding new copies of the book was "not banning...it is selection."